If you are looking for a 100% Whole Wheat Bread that can be made with no added fat or sweetener, I have just the bread for you…

 The dough is very easy to work with.
 It does not require a long fermentation time to develop the flavor or structure of the bread.

-Due to the sprouting process, the sprouted wheat flour remains soft and tender without the addition of oil or fat which is usually added to 100% whole wheat bread.
+Due to the sprouting process, the sprouted wheat bread will remain soft and tender even without the addition of oil or fat which is usually added to 100% whole wheat bread.
 The flour is also naturally sweet so it does not require the addition of sweeteners for most breads.
 However, if you want to make sweet, enriched dough such as cinnamon buns or brioche, you can add some fat and sweetener.

-Another interesting difference with sprouted wheat flour is that sprouting the wheat changes the flour enough so that many of the rules for artisan breads, such as the use of preferments and long, slow rising times, can be accomplished by the flour itself in less time because the enzyme activity provided by the long fermentation times is already accomplished during the sprouting process.
+Another interesting difference with sprouted wheat flour is that sprouting the wheat changes the flour enough so that many of the rules for artisan breads, such as the use of preferments and long, slow rising times aren’t necessary because the enzyme activity provided by the long fermentation times is already accomplished during the sprouting process.
+How cool is that!

 Mix on slow speed with the paddle (not the hook) for one minute.
 I used a Danish dough whisk rather than a stand mixer.